backgroundhumeur/id2223_labs/README.md

 The long training time could be reduced further by making use of bigger training and test batch sizes, but unfortunately the RAM of the GPUs collab provided couldn't allow for bigger batche sizes.
+Though by making use of different optimizers that don't use up as much GPU RAM as AdamW, like the 8_bit version or AdaGrad, we could have maybe been able to increase the batch size.

 The fp16 provides a nice boost in perfomances, but we didn't try the different optimizers level that could possibly increasing perfomances further using fp16_opt_level.

-The final optimization that can be used and that was implemented is to reduce the test set size so that less time is spent at every evaluation.
-This is dangerous though as we can't reduce its size too much for fear of underestimating the error on unseen data.
-But a 80/20 ratio seemed like a good compromise, and this allowed us to drive the total evaluation time down 1h(=15min*4).

 Another thing that can be mentioned is to change the pretrained model we use to an even more complex one, like whisper-medium.
 Since it has more neurons, we